elacx/ML/README.md

 - ```pip install -r requirments.txt```
 The enviroment was not included on the Github because of its size.

-## ./lime_tests
-Contains notebooks of various LIME testing.
-Can we use LIME to detect adversarial examples?
-What about using it to measure model similarity?

 ## ./advgan_notebooks
 - **advgan_.ipynb:** Basic advGAN implementation in PyTorch
 - **advgan_rftarget.ipynb:** advGAN implementation where target model is a random forest classifier